-Pete Carroll says Seahawks ‘are working’ to keep Frank Clark — and other highlights from his Monday press conference
+Seahawks ‘are working’ to keep Frank Clark, and more takeaways from Pete Carroll

 — As for Fluker, who had missed the previous two games with a hamstring injury, Carroll said he made it through fine after having to play 49 of 80 snaps after Sweezy went down.
 “He was rusty but he did fine,’’ Carroll said.
 “And you know that was a real surprise that he could pull that off.
 He had a heck of a pregame warmup and workout and he was excited to be available for us, which we needed him.
 So we were very fortunate that worked out.’’

 — Carroll said it remains unclear if free safety Tedric Thompson will be able to return this week.
 Thompson missed the game with a chest issue that Carroll gave a little more clarity to on Monday and said he will have a test on Wednesday to determine what comes next.
 “He’s feeling better today and he was running today so there is, he’s got a big test coming up on I think Wednesday to check it,’’ Carroll said.
-“He’s got … he has some air in the tissues outside of his lungs that somehow showed up so they have to get that to go away. … so when that is okay, when it dissipates, then he’ll have a chance to come back.’’
+“He’s got … he has some air in the tissues outside of his lungs that somehow showed up so they have to get that to go away. … so when that is OK, when it dissipates, then he’ll have a chance to come back.’’
 Delano Hill started in place of Thompson with Bradley McDougald moving to free safety.

 — As for McDougald, who had been away all week getting a treatment on his knee, Carroll said he also appeared to make it throughout without incident.
 McDougald played all 61 defensive snaps.
 “I communicated with him late last night just to check in with him and he reported that he was feeling pretty good about it,’’ Carroll said.
 “So he did a nice job in that game under the circumstances.’’